chef-boneyard/chef-web-docs-2016/includes_node/includes_node_attribute_deep_merge_substitute.rst

    =
    { :x => "1", :y => "3" }

-When items can't be merged through substitution, the original data is overwritten.
+When items cannot be merged through substitution, the original data is overwritten.